TwoFistedJustice/square-pie/docs/a_quick_doc_guide.md

 ## Adjusted Rules

-This is a short list of rules that are changed for better flexability in case you run into a conflict or want to suggest a change.
+This is a short list of rules that are changed for better flexibility in case you run into a conflict or want to suggest a change.

 ### MD013: line-length